 Unlicensed home-based programs are often just as good as licensed ones, but your child is not protected by provincial regulations, such as those related to fire safety and playground equipment standards.
 The best ways to ensure your child will get quality care is to visit during operating hours and talk with parents whose children are already enrolled.
 You’ll need to do the things that a licensing agency would do, such as asking for a valid police background check and ensuring the caregiver has taken safety precautions in the child care environment.

 What about part-time care?

-Many centre and home-based providers to offer part-time care, but if you only need care for a portion of the day or week, you may want to consider other options.
+Many centre and home-based caregivers offer part-time care, but if you only need care for a portion of the day or week, you may want to consider other options.

 Some families choose a combination of different types of care.
 For example:

-- If you work part-time or have a flexible schedule, you might consider playgroups or nursery school.
+- If you work part-time or have a flexible schedule, you might consider preschool or nursery school.